Ranjit246/Ranjit246/README.md

 >Note: This is the place where I open-source stuff(Beginner!)

-I am Ranjit Patro, pursuing my BS-MS degree from IISER Berhampur with Mathematics as Major and Computer Science as Minor.
+I am <a href="https://ranjitpatro.netlify.app/">Ranjit Patro</a>, pursuing my BS-MS degree from IISER Berhampur with Mathematics as Major and Computer Science as Minor.
 I'm a ML, AI enthusiast and a passionate self-taught web developer from Odisha, India.

 <img align="right" alt="GIF" src="https://github.com/Ranjit246/Ranjit246/blob/main/code.gif?raw=true" width="400" height="250" />